What's New

 Strict null checks

-actually exists, you can use an if
+To verify that position exists, you can use an if-statement, for example:

 If for some reason it is not possible to do a proper check, you can use the non-null assertion operator to disable the error message.
-We recommend that you avoid doing this if possible, since it increases the risk of your app crashing in production:
+We recommend that you avoid doing this if possible since it increases the risk of your app crashing in production:

 You can read more about struct null checks here.